Global Climate Forum e.V.

 10178 Berlin, Germany

-Sandy is an author of the UNEP PROVIA Guidance on assessing climate change vulnerability, impacts and adaptation and co-led GCF’s work in the EC-funded MEDIATION project.
-He currently leads the development of a PROVIA web-based adaptation decision support tool.
-Previously, in the EC-funded ADAM and NeWater projects, he has analyzed national level adaptation policy in the water and agricultural sectors.
+Sandy is an author of the UNEP PROVIA Guidance on assessing climate change vulnerability, impacts and adaptation, and recently led a work package on win-win climate narratives in the EC-funded GREEN-WIN project.
+He has co-led work-packages and contributed to a number of integrated research projects included the EC-funded MEDIATION, ADAM and NeWater projects.
 His PhD (magna cum laude, Division of Resource Economics, Humboldt University, Berlin) applied institutional economics approaches to analyse the impact of climate adaptation discourse and institutional arrangements on national conservation policy and its implementation at the local level in Lesotho.
+He also holds a Master’s in Science and Technology Studies (STS) from the University of Amsterdam.

 Adaptation governance, climate finance, coasts and sea-level rise